eehah5ru/eeefff-org-2-website/en/projects/mystery-covered-with-the-darkness.md

 *👀 don't tell anyone what has happened to you there*

-*👀 when you are inside, do not try to find out who is with you in it*
+*👀 when you are inside of the room, do not try to find out who is with you in it*

 *👀 you cannot make video or take pictures*